All Scheduled Dates

 ATTENDANCE POLICY

-Participants who attend both sessions will receive a certificate of completion.
 Those who miss no more than 30 minutes of instructional time may receive a certificate of completion, at the Academy's discretion.

 Let's Talk About Drugs

-A Two-Part Course
+A Three-Part Course

 DESCRIPTION

-This two-part course integrates theoretical frameworks with practical communication skills to consider how we can bring a more holistic approach to our work with people who use drugs.
+This three-part course integrates theoretical frameworks with practical communication skills to consider how we can bring a more holistic approach to our work with people who use drugs.
 The first session introduces Dr. Zinberg's "Drug, Set, Setting" framework to develop a multidimensional understanding of drug use, examining how pharmacological properties, individual characteristics, and societal factors interact.

 Building on this foundation, Session 2 introduces Motivational Interviewing techniques that you can use to help community members develop their own insight, grow confidence in their capacity to make changes, and honor their autonomy—core elements of self-determination theory and facilitating meaningful change.